Assassination of Archduke Franz Ferdinand: Motorcade

 On the morning of Sunday 28 June 1914, Ilić positioned the six assassins along the motorcade route.
 Ilić walked the street, exhorting the assassins to bravery.
 Franz Ferdinand and his party proceeded by train from Ilidža Spa to Sarajevo.
 Governor Oskar Potiorek met the party at Sarajevo station.
 Six automobiles were waiting.
 By mistake, three local police officers got into the first car with the chief officer of special security; the special security officers who were supposed to accompany their chief got left behind.
 The second car carried the Mayor and the Chief of Police of Sarajevo.
 The third car in the motorcade was a Gräf & Stift 28/32 PS open sports car with its top folded down.
 Franz Ferdinand, Sophie, Governor Potiorek, and Lieutenant Colonel Count Franz von Harrach rode in this third car.
 The motorcade's first stop on the preannounced program was for a brief inspection of a military barracks.
-According to the program, at 10:00 a.m., the motorcade was to leave the barracks for the town hall by way of the Appel Quay.
+According to the program, at 10:00 am, the motorcade was to leave the barracks for the town hall by way of the Appel Quay.

 Security arrangements within Sarajevo were limited.
 The local military commander, General Michael von Appel, proposed that troops line the intended route but was told that this would offend the loyal citizenry.
 Protection for the visiting party was accordingly left to the Sarajevo police, of whom only about 60 were on duty on the Sunday of the visit.